Fast Kokoda Australian Led

 Another feature of this expedition is that we try to maximise the economic benefits from your presence to the village people living in villages along the Track.
 This provides incentives for villagers to offer a good standard of service to trekking parties as well as a vital source of income to pay for medicine, education and transportation.

 Camp breakfast is billy tea/milo/coffee with damper and porridge or Weetbix, Corn Flakes with powdered milk.
-Occassionally we have banana fritters.
+Occasionally we have banana fritters.
 Camp lunch is noodles, pastas, cuppa soups, biscuits and cheese.

-We also provide you with 6 days of electrolyte replacement such as Endura, to replace fluids and essential electrolytes.
+We also provide you with 6 days of electrolyte replacement such as Hydralyte, to replace fluids and essential electrolytes.
 This process helps prevent muscle seizures and cramps.

 Finally, we provide you with 6 days of snacks that will help you from meal to meal.
 These consist of muesli bars, lollies, cuppa soups and trail mix.

 * From Owers' Corner to Kokoda as the crow flies is about 60km